ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/duo-signup.md

 In order to register with Duo 2FA, you need to obtain a registration link (URL) to your personal registration page.
 This is done by attempting to log into {{ site.cluster.nickname }} via SSH.

 If this is the first time you access {{ site.cluster.name }} via SSH, then you will have to do two SSH logins - the first login is just a "trigger" and the second login one will display the registration URL.
-If you have priorly logged into to {{ site.cluster.name }}, then you can skip to the second SSH-login instructions below.
+If you have previously logged into {{ site.cluster.name }}, then you can skip to the second SSH-login instructions below.

 1. SSH to {{ site.login.hostname }} using your {{ site.cluster.nickname }} username
    - If you are asked the question `Are you sure you want to continue connecting (yes/no/[fingerprint])?`, then answer `yes`